krisztin/krisztin.github.io/_posts/2018-05-02-switch-to-ubuntu.markdown

 **Microsoft lost the plot**

-I get that the new slogan for tech is ‘privacy is dead’ but do you have to execute it in such a public manner?
+I get that the new slogan for tech is *‘privacy is dead’* but do you have to execute it in such a public manner?

 **No more games for me**

-I haven’t gone on a rampage ride in Euro Truck Simulator in a long, long time and my loyal subjects in Democracy 3 haven’t had to endure my tyran---leadership in a while.
+I haven’t gone on a rampage ride in Euro Truck Simulator in a long, long time and my loyal subjects in Democracy 3 haven’t had to endure my tyran--leadership in a while.

 **Editing open source**

 Film and photography is a very expensive hobby.
 You have to buy a decent DSLR then start buying lenses, lights, tripods, rigs and when you are all kitted out (which never really happens) you have to pay the Adobe gods every month...Seriously, I need another hobby, like programming...oh wait.
-Slowly but surely I have moved to open source alternatives for all my media editing tools (as well as LibreOffice or GoogleDocs and co.).
+Slowly but surely I have moved to open source alternatives for all my media editing tools as well as LibreOffice or GoogleDocs and co..

 **Apple eww**